STEM Geospatial

 SFClass 1 Poster – (Scoresheet SF299) Create a poster communicating a GPS theme such as How GPS or GIS works, Careers that use GPS or GIS, How to use GPS, What is GIS, GPS or GIS in Agriculture, Precision Agriculture, or a geospatial topic of interest.

 SFClass 2 4-H Favorite Places or Historical Site Poster – (Scoresheet SF299) The 4-H member identifies a favorite place or historical site (including grave sites) in Nebraska.
 Exhibit should include latitude and longitude, digital picture, and local area map.
-Poster size should not exceed 14” X 22”.
+Poster size should not exceed 22 inches X 28 inches.

 SFClass 4 Geocache – (Scoresheet SF301) Assemble a themed geocache (physical geocache is REQUIRED with exhibit).
 Each geocache should be a water-tight container.
 It should include a logbook and pencil for finders to log their visits and may include small trinket, geocoins, etc. for the finders to trade.
 Documentation should include a title, teaser description and the geographic coordinates of intended placement.
-Register the site at geocaching.com, include a print-out of its registry.
 The entry may include a photograph of the cache in its intended hiding place.
+Register the site at geocaching.com following the Nebraska State Fair.

-SFClass 5 Agriculture Precision Mapping – (Scoresheet SF302) 4-H memberss will assemble a 8.5 x 11 three-ring notebook that will include a minimum of 2 digital copies of various data layers that can be used in precision agriculture to identify spatial patterns and/or correlations (printed copies of websites were applications can be purchased is acceptable) A report of how the analysis of the various data will be used to make a management decision.
+SFClass 5 Agriculture Precision Mapping – (Scoresheet SF302) 4-H members will assemble a 8.5 inches x 11 inches three-ring notebook that will include a minimum of two digital copies of various data layers that can be used in precision agriculture to identify spatial patterns and/or correlations (printed copies of websites where applications can be purchased is acceptable) A report of how the analysis of the various data will be used to make a management decision.

 SFClass 6 4-H History Map/Preserve 4-H History – (Scoresheet SF303) Nominate a Point of Interest for the 4-H History Map Project.
 Include copy of submitted form in folder or notebook.
-To nominate a site for the 4-H history map please go to https://4-h.maps.arcgis.com/apps/GeoForm/index.html?appid=ff41f1d516294af88f81a3f8df175eff For more information about 4-H history go to https://4-hhistorypreservation.com/.
+To nominate a site for the 4-H history map please go to http://arcg.is/1bvGogV For more information about 4-H history go to https://4-hhistorypreservation.com/History_Map/.
 For a step-by-step video on nominating a point, please go to: http://tinyurl.com/nominate4h.
-Write a brief description of historical significance of 4-H place or person. (a minimum of one paragraph)
+Write a brief description of historical significance of 4-H place or person (a minimum of one paragraph.

 SFClass 7 GIS Thematic Map – (Scoresheet SF302) Using any GIS software, create a thematic map.
 Thematic maps can utilize any subject of interest to the 4-H members.
 Example map would be Amelia Earhart’s or Sir Francis Drake’s voyage, population density maps, water usage maps or 4-H project in Nebraska.
 Create GIS Map using data from books, and/or internet.
-Use reliable data, (U.S. Center or U.S. Census Bureau etc.) Map any size from 8.5” x 11” up to 36” x 24”, which should include Title, Base Map, Neat Line, North Arrow, and Legend.
+Use reliable data, (U.S. Center or U.S. Census Bureau etc.) Map any size from 8.5 inches x 11 inches up to 36 inches x 24 inches, which should include Title, Base Map, Neat Line, North Arrow, and Legend.
 Identify the source of your information on the back of map.